wpswings/subscriptions-for-woocommerce/README.txt

 == Changelog ==

+= 1.9.3 - Released on 27 February 2026 =
+* New: Compatibility with latest WP( 6.9.1) and WC( 10.5.2 )
+* Fix: issue fix for invalid product id for subscription box in case variation product.
+* Fix: Vulnerability fixes for Unauthenticated Arbitrary Subscription Cancellation.

 = 1.9.2 - Released on 29 January 2026 =
 * Fix: Critical error resolved by fixing the number of arguments passed to add_filter.